Install NetQ Using the Admin UI

 To install NetQ:

-Log in to your NetQ platform server, NetQ Appliance, NetQ Cloud Appliance or the master node of your cluster.
+Log in to your NetQ On-premises Appliance, NetQ Cloud Appliance, the master node of your cluster, or VM.

 This opens the Admin UI.